What... (i.e. camp, dance class, birthday party)

 The Trailside Nature Museum at Ward Pound Ridge Reservation, Routes 35 and 121, Cross River

-Sugarhouse Chat: March 2, 12-2pm.
+Sugarhouse Chat: March 8 and March 22, 10am-2pm.
 Stop by the sugarhouse anytime for an informal chat with the museum staff as they turn sap into syrup.
-FREE!
+FREE

-Sugaring-Off Party: March 16, 1pm.
-Celebrate the end of another sugaring season with tasting, toasting, music, and more.
-Learn about the maple sugaring process and how sap becomes syrup, take a look at an evaporator, and taste foods made with maple syrup.
-FREE!
+Sugaring-Off Party: March 29, 1pm.
+Celebrate the end of the sugaring season with tasting, toasting, music, and more.
+FREE

-(NOTE: Programs are free, but parking is $10 without a Westchester County Park Pass, $5 with a Pass)
+(NOTE: Programs are free, but parking is $10; $5 with a Westchester County Park Pass)

 Westmoreland Sanctuary